 Spark plugs ignite the fuel mixture in the combustion chamber of your engine.
 When they become fouled or wear out, they no longer fire at the proper time or at all.
 This malfunction can cause your engine to idle roughly, hesitate, or surge.
 It can also result in lost power and acceleration.
 A blown spark plug can even result in raw gas being fed to the catalytic converter, which could cause it to fail prematurely.
 Spark plugs that are faulty can also result in your vehicle failing state pollution testing, bringing along all the hassles that entails.

-A new set of spark plugs and spark plug wires will set you back a mere $314.67, according to CarMD.com; that's not much in light of the cost of a new converter and the waste of fuel.
+A new set of spark plugs and spark plug wires will set you back a relatively low $361, according to CarMD.com; that's not much in light of the cost of a new converter and the waste of fuel.

 Balance Your Tires